05 Sep The Most Expensive Homes in Los Angeles

 924 Bel Air Road Los Angeles, CA – $188 million

-The most expensive home on the market in Los Angeles has 12 bedrooms, 21 bathrooms, three kitchens and five bars.
-It also has a spa and massage studio, fitness center and 85-foot infinity pool.
+The most expensive mega mansion on the market in Los Angeles has 12 bedrooms, 21 bathrooms, three kitchens and five bars.
+It also has a spa and massage studio, fitness center and 85-foot infinity swimming pool.
 It takes 7 full time staff members to maintain it and it has 100 of its own curated art installations.
 Perhaps most amazing, this home has an entire wall of candy dispensers.
 It boasts the world’s most advanced home technology system.
 The house was a project of ultra-luxury real estate developer Bruce Makowsky, who famously listed the most expensive house in the United States in 2017—another Bel Air mansion, which was priced at $250 million.
 Listed by Shawn Elliott of Nest Seekers and Branden and Rayni Williams of Hilton & Hyland.

 La La Land is known for luxury, but these homes are in a class of their own, perhaps too expensive for even some of LA’s wealthiest stars.
 These homes are out of reach for most of us, so for now we’ll just content ourselves with the real estate listings…and day dreaming of private spas.